Outdoor Education Guide

 Outdoor Education Guides will be expected to:

 - Work in pairs to lead groups of 12-15 students.
-Each group will also have one public school teacher assigned to help out.
+Each group will also have one public school teacher and one mentor student during some weeks.

 - Safely manage their groups to mitigate the emotional and physical risks during adventure activities (zip-lining, rock climbing, archery, etc.) as well as facilitated experiential activities (low ropes courses, initiatives, discussions).

-- Be high-energy and responsible for engaging students in activities throughout the week.
+- Be high-energy, outgoing, and responsible for engaging students in activities throughout the week.

 - Facilitate daily processing activities and discussions.